PHILADELPHIA ARTISTS' COLLECTIVE

 Community College of Philadelphia

-1700 Spring Garden Street, Bonnell Building, Philadelphia
+1700 Spring Garden St, Bonnell Building

 Midwest Morton College, founded with tremendous idealism, finds itself on the eve of its 40th anniversary facing pressure from the state government to quell protests from faculty and students.
-Madeline, the founder’s granddaughter and a student at Morton, must decide what she is willing to risk to do what she believes is right.
+Madeline, the founder’s granddaughter and a student at Morton, must decide what she is willing to risk for what she believes is right.

 Picture